Persistent Depressive Disorder (PDD)

 • Difficulty concentrating

-If you recognize these signs of chronic depression in yourself, it’s typically recommended that you meet with a mental health professional for evaluation and treatment advice.
+If you recognize these signs of chronic depression in yourself, it’s typically recommended that you meet with a mental health professional for evaluation, treatment advice, and possible therapy such as talk therapy or cognitive behavioral therapy (CBT).
 Living with the effects of PDD over the long term without treatment can also increase a person’s risk of misusing alcohol or recreational drugs and developing a substance use disorder.
 That’s another reason why it can be important to seek treatment for depression symptoms as soon as possible.

 The potential impacts of PDD